aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/pictures/delete-a-specific-picture-from-excel-worksheet/_index.md

 This REST API deletes a picture from an Excel worksheet.

 ## Security and Authentication
+**Prerequisites:** Before calling this endpoint, make sure you have:

+- A valid Aspose.Cells Cloud account.
+- The latest Aspose.Cells Cloud SDKs installed (if you prefer using an SDK).
+- A JWT access token generated as described in the [authentication guide](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 The Aspose.Cells Cloud APIs are secure and require [JWT token-based authentication](https://docs.aspose.cloud/total/getting-started/rest-api-overview/authenticating-api-requests/).

 ## REST API